Before you proceed, please make sure to read the following:

 To get to these hostels, you have to ride a public metro bus.
-The bus stops in the areas marked by the red sun symbol on the map, so it’s easy to walk to your hostel from the bus stop.
+The bus stops in the areas marked by the red sun symbol on the map, so it’s easy to walk to your hostel from there.

-- Once outside the arrival area of Terminal 1, exit to the right and follow the sidewalk until you see a BUS STOP sign (adjacent to the parking lot) near the police station.
+- Once outside the arrival area of Terminal 2, exit to the left and follow the sidewalk until you see a fork in the road on your left side.

-- Estrella is a name of a street, which is not visible on the above map.
-But its usual drop-off points are those marked with the red sun symbol on the map – landmarks are Caltex and Mercury Drug.
+- Take note that Estrella is a name of a street, which is not visible on the map, but its usual drop-off points are those marked by the red sun symbol on the map – landmarks are Caltex and Mercury Drug.